push-based/user-flow/README.md

 ## [Nx workspace integration of lighthouse user flows as nx-plugin](https://github.com/push-based/user-flow/blob/main/packages/user-flow-nx-plugin/Readme.md)

-With just a few steps you can run your user flows in as a GitHub workflow to enrich your PR's with report summaries as comments.
+With just a few steps you can run your user flows in as a Nx workspace to enrich your DX with a nx-plugin.

-Automatically create a workflow with:
+Automatically generate/execute/migrate with `user-flow-nx-plugin`:

-`nx g @push-based/user-flow-nx-plugin:install`
+- `nx g @push-based/user-flow-nx-plugin:install`
-`nx g @push-based/user-flow-nx-plugin:target e2e`
+- `nx g @push-based/user-flow-nx-plugin:target e2e`

 See [user-flow-nx-plugin](https://github.com/push-based/user-flow/blob/main/packages/user-flow-nx-plugin/Readme.md) for
 more details.